Nisab ThresholdGold & SilverMinimum WealthQuran + Hadith

 Core definition

-The Hadith states: "There is no Zakat on less than five awaq of silver" (Sahih al-Bukhari 1405), where five awaq equals 200 dirhams or 612.36 grams.
-Another Hadith specifies: "There is no Zakat on less than twenty mithqals of gold" establishing 87.48 grams as the gold nisab.
-For what is nisab definitively, these Prophetic specifications are absolute and unchanging regardless of time, place, or economic conditions.
+The relevant Hadith: "There is no Zakat on less than five awaq of silver" (Sahih al-Bukhari 1405), where five awaq equals 200 dirhams (612.36g).
+Separately: "There is no Zakat on less than twenty mithqals of gold" establishing the 87.48g gold threshold.
+Both are in the highest grade of hadith authenticity.

 The Two Nisab Standards